 Living by the Sea is Good for You

 Our obsession with living by the sea might be laid on the doorstep of one Dr Richard Russell who wrote a treatise as long ago as 1750 called De Tabe Glandulari – or Dissertation on the Use of Sea Water in the Affections of the Glands.

-There continues to be more modern takes on the health-giving properties of life near the sea – and three of these are related in a recent story published by the Daily Mail newspaper:
+There continue to be more modern takes on the health-giving properties of life near the sea.

 Rejuvenate your body and mind